J0hn-B/k8s_azure_operators_wp/README.md

 2.)
 Follow the instructions here to deploy the latest version of Azure Service Operator on your Kubernetes cluster.
    Bare in mind, A.S.O is still in beta and not recommended for production environments.
-   Steps are simple: a) deploy cert-manager, b) install Helm3 (if you dont have it already ;)), install ASO using Helm
+   Steps are simple: a) deploy cert-manager, b) install Helm3 (if you dont have it already ;)), install ASO using Helm.

    <https://github.com/Azure/azure-service-operator>

 3.) `kubectl get pods -n azureoperator-system`

     If all good, you must see something like this:

     `NAME                                                READY   STATUS    RESTARTS   AGE`
     `azureoperator-controller-manager-5cfd5b7c4c-n9fsv   2/2     Running   0          2d15h`

-4.) `kubectl get crds` will show the available custom resource definitions.
+4.) `kubectl get crds`
+     will show the available custom resource definitions.

 In simple words, you have a k8s custom resource running in your local cluster.
 This custom resource can access your Azure subscription and provision/manage azure resources defined in yaml.

 5.)
 Create a resource group to verify that everything works as expected:

    `mkdir aso-test`

    `cd aso-test`

    `touch az-rg.yaml`

    Open the az-rg.yaml with your editor and add this:

    ```YAML